Scott County Community Clearinghouse

 The many churches in our county are vital partners who provide not only volunteer support, but also money to help those in need.
 Churches have provided valuable cash resources to the Clearinghouse.
 It takes money to care for the sick and needy.
 The donations of money, food, clothing and volunteers have provided the backbone of the Clearinghouse care network

 Local businesses have also made their impact in the donation of supplies and money.
 The most significant food support has been from Morgan Foods, in Austin, who has supplied tons of food from their warehouse floors every year.

 Community Funders help to keep the doors open.
-Every time you give to the United Way of Scott County or the Scott County Community Foundation, or the Salvation Army Christmas bell ringers or to Kids First, you have an opportunity to be a part of this amazing effort.
+Every time you give to the Scott County Community Foundation, or the Salvation Army Christmas bell ringers, or to Kids First, you have an opportunity to be a part of this amazing effort.